 If you are co-authoring with another person, they will be required to purchase their own seat at the conference.
 Even though you’re working on the same book, each of you will have your own questions, perspectives, and points-of-view about the book to be addressed.
 This will take additional time in the workshop.
 In order to be fair to the other participants, each person in the classroom must pay their own way to the conference.

 Is there a class for teen writers?

 We do not have a class reserved for teens this year, but they are welcome to apply for our other morning classes.
 To attend, you must have graduated from 8th grade and be in high school.
 Click here for more information about the Rick Walton Teen Scholarship that allows teens to attend this conference for a fraction of the cost.
-You can find the teen workshop in the list of other workshops here.

 What is an agent/editor consultation?
 Can anyone have one?